TahirAnny/100-days-of-code/log.md

 ### Day 13: January 20, 2021

-**Today's Progress**: studying file system and debuging in node, also learned abour npm packages. (chalk is so cooooool!)
+**Today's Progress**: studying file systems and debugging in node, also learned about npm packages. (chalk is so cooooool!)